nikolaussucher/biology-text/docs/nervous_system 8.md

 <p class="caption">(\#fig:neurontypes)(ref:neurons)</p>
 </div>

-Some unique neuronal types can be identified according to their location in the nervous system and distinct shape.
-Some examples are:

-* Basket cells, interneurons that form a dense plexus of terminals around the soma of target cells, found in the cortex and cerebellum
-* Betz cells, large motor neurons
-* Lugaro cells, interneurons of the cerebellum
-* Medium spiny neurons, most neurons in the corpus striatum
-* Purkinje cells, huge neurons in the cerebellum, a type of Golgi I multipolar neuron
-* Pyramidal cells, neurons with triangular soma, a type of Golgi I
-* Renshaw cells, neurons with both ends linked to alpha motor neurons
-* Unipolar brush cells, interneurons with unique dendrite ending in a brush-like tuft
-* Granule cells, a type of Golgi II neuron
-* Anterior horn cells, motoneurons located in the spinal cord
-* Spindle cells, interneurons that connect widely separated areas of the brain

 Neurons can also be characterized based on various aspects of their function:

 * Afferent neurons convey information from tissues and organs into the central nervous system and are also called sensory neurons.